 The following trips feature fossil hunting:

-Ammonites, Tin Mines and Heritage - We spend time looking for fossils at Durlston (Cretaceous), at Lyme Regis and Charmouth (Jurassic) and Ladhram (Triassic)
+Jurassic Coast and Cornish Tin Mines - We spend time looking for fossils at Durlston (Cretaceous), at Lyme Regis and Charmouth (Jurassic) and Ladhram (Triassic)

 Trilobite Safari - The trip is all about fossils and it is possible to find Cambrian, Ordovician and Devonian trilobites as well as a whole host of other fauna.
 We also visit the Cretaceous Kem Kem beds that have yielded a large amount of dinosaur fossils.